Tome's Land of IT

 Powerbits #8 – Opening a Hyper-V Console From PowerShell

-Posted by on I am right now Windows Server 8 and PowerShell 3 Beta obsessed.
+I am right now Windows Server 8 and PowerShell 3 Beta obsessed.
 I want to blog – I want to blog – I want to blog, but I’m trying to hold back a lot of it until we see how everything shakes out.
 I’m running Serer 8 beta on my new Asus ultrabook.
 Because of this, I’m also running a ton of Hyper-V VMs on my fancy type-1 hypervisor in order to play with the new features in PowerShell 3 such as PowerShell Web Access and disconnected PSSessions.
 I love the autoload of the Hyper-V module when I do something like Get-VM, but I was really disappointed that there was no cmdlet to open up a console session for one of my VMs.
 I mean, I have no interest in loading up a GUI for Hyper-V to do this.
 A bit of quick research led me to vmconnect.exe.

 So, without further ado, here’s a quick wrapper that will let you open up Hyper-V console sessions directly from PowerShell.
 This is now permanently in my profile: